-The invoicing process begins when the aerospace partner incurs costs associated with the spaceport project, as per the conditions of the Grant Agreement.
+The invoicing process begins when the aerospace partner incurs costs associated with the spaceport project, as per the conditions of the JPA.
 The aerospace partner then submits the invoice to Space Florida for review and payment.
-If Space Florida does not identify any changes to the invoice, it is approved and submitted to the FDOT District Office Spaceport Coordinator for review/ approval.
-When approved, the invoice is then forwarded to the FDOT Comptroller who submits the invoice to the DFS for advanced reimbursement to Space Florida.
-Space Florida then pays the aerospace partner.
-(See Figure 8 on page 28.)
+If Space Florida does not identify any changes to the invoice, it is approved and paid.
+Space Florida then submits the paid invoice and supporting documentation to the project manager at the FDOT District office for reimbursement.
 The FDOT District will review the invoice for:

 - Completeness

 - Accuracy

 - Compliance with the Grant Agreement contract conditions

 - Progress

 - Deliverables

-- Consistency with field reviews
+- · Consistency with field reviews

 - Eligibility of expense line items

-Per standard language in the Grant Agreement, FDOT staff have 20 calendar days to either approve or reject the invoice.
-Approved invoices must be paid by the Department of Financial Services within 40 days of submittal to the District.
-When approved, FDOT reimburses Space Florida.
+Per standard language in the JPA, FDOT staff has 20 days to either approve or reject the invoice.
+Approved invoices must be paid by the Department of Financial Services within 40 days of submittal to the district.
+When approved, FDOT reimburses Space Florida for the prior payment made to the aerospace partner.
 If an invoice is rejected, the process starts over when the corrected invoice is resubmitted.